Disturbing video and a person questioned. Here are the key developments in the Nancy Guthrie case

 “They said they want one bitcoin sent to a bitcoin address that we have confirmed is active, a real address.
 And as they put it, time is ‘more than relevant,’” Levin added.

 TMZ says it received the note just before 8 a.m.
-ET and that the sender claims to have tried to unsuccessfully tried to reach Savannah Guthrie’s brother and sister via text and email.
+ET and that the sender claims to have tried to unsuccessfully reach Savannah Guthrie’s brother and sister via text and email.

-TMZ has handed the new email over to the FBI.
+TMZ says it sent the new email over to the FBI.
 When asked by CNN about the new note, the FBI said, “Outside of our previously issued statements, we have no updates to share at this time.”

 CNN has not been able to independently verify the existence or authenticity of the note and has reached out to the Pima County Sheriff’s Department for comment.

-Note: CORRECTION: An earlier version of this story incorrectly reported the timeframe that residents are being asked to share footage from on January 31.
-The alert did not specify whether it was morning or night.